DATA-BACKED GUIDE · UPDATED JULY 2026

 Can I set up a power of attorney without a solicitor?

 Yes.
-The government service lets you fill in and register an LPA yourself, and you only pay the registration fee to the Office of the Public Guardian.
-A solicitor adds cost but can be worth it if your finances are complex or you simply want reassurance it is done correctly.
+The government service lets you fill in and register an LPA yourself, and in that case you only pay the registration fee to the Office of the Public Guardian.
+A solicitor adds cost on top of that fee but can be worth it if your finances are complicated or you want confidence that the forms are filled in correctly.
 This is general guidance, not legal advice.

 What is the OPG fee and is it separate from solicitor fees?

-The Office of the Public Guardian charges a registration fee for each LPA, and that is a fixed government charge.
-It is separate from any fee a solicitor charges to prepare the document, so if you use a solicitor you are paying both.
-People on low incomes or certain benefits can apply to have the OPG fee reduced or waived.
+The Office of the Public Guardian charges a registration fee for each LPA you register, and that charge is fixed by government regardless of how the document was prepared.
+It sits separately from any fee a solicitor charges to draft or check the paperwork, so if you use a solicitor you are paying both amounts.
+People on a low income or receiving certain benefits can apply to have the OPG fee reduced or waived entirely.

-They cover different things.
-One deals with your property and financial affairs, the other with health and welfare decisions if you cannot make them yourself.
-Many people set up both so everything is covered, but you can do just one.
-Each is registered and charged separately, so two costs more than one.
+The two types cover different things.
+One deals with property and financial affairs, the other with health and welfare decisions if you cannot make them yourself.
+Many people set up both so every situation is covered, but you can register just one if that is all you need.
+Each is registered and charged separately, so yes, doing both roughly doubles the registration fee, though a solicitor may charge less per document if you set them up together rather than at separate times.